 This crisis is one that involves a lot of emotions and includes an identity crisis or a crisis of self-confidence.
 A midlife crisis can occur when a person is middle-aged, between 30 and 50 years old.

 A person may question themselves about why they are doing the things they are doing and consider their needs a lot more than they have been.
-Some people do not recognize who they are anymore or what or who they have become.
+Some people do not recognize who they are any more or what or who they have become.

 Make drastic changes

 How to handle a midlife crisis in marriage

-If you plan on taking this course of action as a solution for a midlife crisis, it is important you both attend therapy or counseling and work through any issues you are having in your marriage together.
+If you plan on taking this course of action as a solution for a midlife crisis in your marriage, you both must attend therapy or counseling and work through any marriage problems you are having in your marriage together.